kxepal/couchdb-python/doc/views.rst

 the language pull-down menu.

-The Python query server supports command line arguments which helps to customize it behavior or extend avaliable features:
+The Python query server supports command line arguments which helps to customize it behavior or extend available features:

     - ``--json-module=<name>``
       Set the JSON module to use ('simplejson', 'cjson', or 'json' are supported)